djg-91/leetcode/README.md

 # leetcode
-A repository with the Leetcode's problems I've done
+A repository with the LeetCode's problems I've done